Repelled point processes with application to numerical integration: Conclusion

 \section{Conclusion}

 Motivated by variance reduction for Monte Carlo methods and inspired by gravitational allocation, we have introduced the repulsion operator $\Pi_{\varepsilon}$.
-For small $\varepsilon>0$, this operator intuitively makes point processes more regular by slightly pushing their points apart from each other using a force function controlled by $\varepsilon$.
+For small $\varepsilon>0$, this operator intuitively makes point processes more regular by slightly pushing their points apart from each other by an amount controlled by $\varepsilon$.
 We have provided a detailed theoretical study of $\Pi_\varepsilon\calP$, where the repulsion operator is applied to a homogeneous Poisson point process $\calP$.
 In particular, we have proved variance reduction for smooth linear statistics and suggested a practical value for the parameter $\varepsilon$.
-Numerical experiments support the variance reduction and make the repelled Poisson point process a promising alternative to crude Monte Carlo integration if one can afford the quadratic cost of computing pairwise distances.
-We have found no numerical evidence of hyperuniformity for the repelled Poisson point process through the estimation of its structure factor, while the variance decay in experiments on smooth functions is compatible with a slightly faster than crude Monte Carlo rate.
+Numerical experiments support the variance reduction and make the repelled Poisson point process a promising alternative to crude Monte Carlo if one can afford the quadratic cost of computing pairwise distances.
+As a side observation, we have found no numerical evidence of hyperuniformity for the repelled Poisson point process through the estimation of its structure factor, while the variance decay in experiments on smooth functions is compatible with a slightly faster rate than crude Monte Carlo.

-Exploratory experiments suggest that variance reduction is also achieved when applying the repulsion operator to other point processes, such as the (hyperuniform) Ginibre point process.
+Exploratory experiments suggest that variance reduction is also achieved when applying the repulsion operator to other point processes, such as the (hyperuniform) Ginibre point process and the (low-discrepancy) scrambled Sobol sequence.
 Proving this is a natural next step for future work, as well as proving variance reduction when applying the repulsion operator to non-homogeneous point processes.
-Once such a result will have been obtained under sufficiently weak assumptions, applying the repulsion operator could become a default postprocessing in many Monte Carlo integration tasks.
-In another direction, it would be interesting to explore the attractive case of the operator $\Pi_\varepsilon$, achieved by selecting a negative parameter $\varepsilon$.
-This approach yields clustering point processes, where points tend to aggregate near the points of the original point process, offering insights into spatial clustering phenomena.
+Once such a result is obtained under sufficiently weak assumptions, applying the repulsion operator could become a default post-processing step in many Monte Carlo integration tasks.
+In another direction, it would be interesting to explore the attractive case of the operator $\Pi_\varepsilon$, achieved by setting the parameter $\varepsilon$ to a negative value.
+This intuitively leads to natural clustered point process models, where points tend to aggregate near the points of the original point process.